hypriot/image-builder-rpi/README.md

 **Disclaimer:** This is work in progress and not yet finished.
 If you want a stable version of HypriotOS for the Raspberry Pi, go to our [download page](http://blog.hypriot.com/downloads/).
 But if you want to help us and give feedback for the upcoming HypriotOS please read on.
 You can find the latest SD card image in the [GitHub releases page](https://github.com/hypriot/image-builder-rpi/releases).

-This repo builds the SD card image with HypriotOS for the Raspberry Pi 2.
+This repo builds the SD card image with HypriotOS for the Raspberry Pi 1, 2, 3 and Zero.
 To build this SD card image we have to

  * take the files for the root filesystem from [`os-rootfs`](https://github.com/hypriot/os-rootfs)
  * take the empty raw filesystem from [`image-builder-raw`](https://github.com/hypriot/image-builder-raw) with the two partitions